-USD 400,000,000 Perpetual Tier 1 Subordinated Bonds
+EUR 400,000,000 Perpetual Tier 1 Subordinated Bonds

-The USD 400,000,000 Perpetual Tier 1 Subordinated Bonds (the "Tier 1 Bonds") will be issued by Julius Baer Group Ltd. (the "Issuer")
+The EUR 400,000,000 Perpetual Tier 1 Subordinated Bonds (the "Tier 1 Bonds") will be issued by Julius Baer Group Ltd. (the "Issuer").

-The Tier 1 Bonds will bear interest on their Prevailing Notional Amount (as defined herein): (i) in respect of the period from (and including) 9 June 2022 (the "Issue Date") to (but excluding) 9 December 2027 (the "First Reset Date") at a fixed rate equal to 6.875 per cent. per annum; and (ii) in respect of each successive five-year period, the first such period commencing on (and including) the First Reset Date and ending on (but excluding) the fifth anniversary of that date (each such period, a "Relevant Five-Year Period") at the rate of interest being determined on each Interest Determination Date (as defined herein) on the basis of the aggregate of the prevailing CMT Rate (as defined herein) plus the Margin (as defined herein).
-Interest shall be payable semi-annually in arrear on 9 June and 9 December in each year (each an "Interest Payment Date"), commencing on 9 December 2022.
-See the terms in the "Terms and Conditions of the Tier 1 Bonds" beginning on page 42 (the "Terms of the Bonds").
+The Tier 1 Bonds will bear interest on their Prevailing Notional Amount (as defined herein): (i) in respect of the period from (and including) 15 February 2023 (the "Issue Date") to (but excluding) 15 February 2030 (the "First Reset Date") at a fixed rate equal to 6.625 per cent. per annum; and (ii) in respect of each successive five-year period, the first such period commencing on (and including) the First Reset Date and ending on (but excluding) the fifth anniversary of that date (each such period, a "Relevant Five-Year Period") at the rate of interest being determined on each Interest Determination Date (as defined herein) on the basis of the aggregate of the prevailing Mid Market Swap Rate (as defined herein) plus the Margin (as defined herein), Interest shall be payable semi-annually in arrear on 15 February and 15 August in each year (each an "Interest Payment Date"), commencing on 15 August 2023.
+See the terms in the "Terms and Conditions of the Tier 1 Bonds" beginning on page 44 (the "Terms of the Bonds").

 The Issuer may, at its sole discretion, elect to cancel all or part of any payment of interest which is otherwise scheduled to be paid on an Interest Payment Date or on a date fixed for the redemption of the Tier 1 Bonds in accordance with the terms of Condition 2(b) (Discretionary Interest).
-Payments of interest in respect of the Tier 1 Bonds will also not be made in certain other circumstances as provided in Condition 2(c) (Mandatory Interest Cancellation).
-If, on any Interest Payment Date, payment of interest scheduled to be made on such date is not made in full on the Prevailing Notional Amount by reason of Condition 2(b) (Discretionary Interest) or Condition 2(c) (Mandatory Interest Cancellation), the Board of Directors of the Issuer shall not directly or indirectly recommend to the shareholders of the Issuer, that any Distribution (other than in the form of Ordinary Shares or other capital stock of the Issuer; and shall not, subject to certain exceptions, directly or indirectly, redeem, purchase or otherwise acquire any Ordinary Shares or other capital stock of the Issuer, as further described in Condition 2(d) (Restrictions following non-payment of Interest).
+Payments of interest in respect of the Tier 1 Bonds will also not be made in certain of the Prevailing Notional Amount by reason of Condition 2(b) (Discretionary Interest).
+Or Condition 2(c) (Mandatory Interest Cancellation).
+If, on any Interest Payment Date, payment of interest scheduled to be made on such date is not made in full on the Prevailing Notional Amount by reason of Condition 2(b) (Discretionary Interest) or Condition 2(c) (Mandatory Interest Cancellation), the Board of Directors of the Issuer shall not directly or indirectly recommend to the shareholders of the Issuer, that any Distribution (other than in the form of Ordinary Shares or other capital stock of the Issuer; and shall not, subject to certain exceptions, directly or indirectly, redeem, purchase or otherwise acquire any Ordinary Shares or other capital stock of the Issuer; and shall not, subject to certain exceptions, directly or indirectly.
+Redeem, purchase or otherwise acquire any Ordinary Shares or other capital stock of the Issuer; and shall not, subject to certain exceptions, directly or indirectly.

 The Tier 1 Bonds constitute direct, unsecured and subordinated obligations of the Issuer and rank pari passu among themselves.
-In the event of an order being made, or an effective resolution being passed, for the liquidation or dissolution of the Issuer, the rights and claims of a Holder against the Issuer shall rank, subject to any obligations which are mandatorily preferred by law: (i) junior to the claims of all holders of unsubordinated obligations of the Issuer except the claims of all holders of Parity Securities (as defined herein); (ii) pari passu among themselves and with the claims of all holders of Parity Securities; and (iii) senior to Equity Capital (as defined herein) and any other equivalent items of capital.
+In the event of an order being made, or an effective resolution being passed, for the liquidation or dissolution of the Issuer, the rights and claims of a Holder against the Issuer shall rank, subject to any obligations which are mandatorily preferred by law: (i) junior to the claims of all holders of unsubordinated obligations of the Issuer and all other subordinated obligations of the Issuer except the claims of all holders of Parity Securities (as defined herein); (ii) pari passu among themselves and with the claims of all holders of Parity Securities; and (iii) senior to Equity Capital (as defined herein) and any other equivalent items of capital.